Sadikn7i/Multivariate-and-Regularized-Regression/README.md

-# paste.txt Data and Code Repository
+# Understanding Sectoral Evolution in Djibouti: A Multivariate and Regularized Regression Approach to Structural Transformation

 This repository centers around a comprehensive file blending sample economic data, Python code for regression and plotting, and workflow notes.
 It demonstrates modern approaches for data analysis, visualization, and econometrics using pandas, scikit-learn, statsmodels, and matplotlib.